sp1r0-vtsc/zeek-oracle-expert/slice_poc/README.md

 ## Notes
 - This POC uses simple regex-based parsing (restricted to the References/Bibliography section when detected) and PyPDF2 for text extraction.
 Swap in a GROBID client or other parser for more robust citation parsing.
-- Only single-level extraction is performed (no deep spidering).
++ Only single-level extraction is performed (no deep spidering).

+## Project Dashboard

+An interactive project dashboard is available at the `/documentation` endpoint (or via `static/docs.html`).
+It provides an evolving overview of:
+  - Available API endpoints and functionality
+  - Testing status and coverage notes
+  - Ready-to-use commands for exercising the service